-- 1. Touch the 1 touch button to switch on the appliance. - 3.
-Use the $\langle$ or $\rangle$ button to select "Microwave $\Im$ ". - Use the ✓ button to open the microwave menu.
-A microwave output setting and cooking time are suggested. - Use the ⟨ or ⟩ button to set the required microwave output setting. - 6.
-Use the $\sim$ button to navigate to the next line. - Use the ( or ) button to set the required cooking time. - Touch the ▷|| touch button to start the appliance operation.

-The || touch button lights up red.
+- 1. Touch the (1) touch button to switch on the appliance. - The main menu appears. - 3.
+Use the \langle or \rangle button to select "Microwave \mathfrak{W} ". - 4.
+Use the ✓ button to open the microwave menu.
+A microwave output setting and cooking time are suggested. - 5.
+Use the \langle or \rangle button to set the required microwave output setting. - 6.
+Use the \sim button to navigate to the next line. - 7.
+Use the \langle or \rangle button to set the required cooking - 8.
+Touch the | touch button to start the appliance operation. - The | touch button lights up red.
 The cooking time counts down on the display.